kiwisincebirth/TRS-80-MODEL-1-K/COMPATABILITY.md

 ### Internal IO

 The Internal IO header has been tested with external devices connected via 40 pin ribbon cable to the internal IO 40 pin header.
-This requires cable with a female header attached to one end.
+This requires a cable with a female header attached to one end.

 ## Expansion Devices

 The following are devices confirmed to work with the Model 1 K

+### Model 1 Expansion Interface

+Not Tested

 ### FreHd (External)